|Location||London, United Kingdom|

 Description of the Business Line or Department

-Transactions managed by RBF International involve assets in the CEEMA and CIS region.
-Some overseas travel, among other in emerging countries, is usually required to meet with targets or clients and to perform due diligence.
+Underlying assets financed are located in the CEEMA and CIS region.
+Some overseas travel, among other in emerging countries, will be required to meet with clients and perform due diligence.

 RBF is a highly specialised activity that relies on an in-depth sector understanding and detailed petroleum engineering assessments.
 It is subject to a combination of risks (sub-investment grade counterparties, emerging markets, reservoir development and performance, commodity price, reputation and syndication risks) that are interacting with each other.
-Their management requires a unique combination of skills that cannot be provided by a single individual.
-As a result teamwork is essential for a successful origination and reliable risk management.
+Their management requires a combination of skills that can only be acquired with experience and an efficient teamwork.

 The activity requires a particular care in managing conflicts of interest, receiving of material confidential and sometimes insider information, managing potential reputation risks and avoiding being subject or associated to money laundering or financial crime.

 Each transaction is usually bespoke in order to address particular risks and business objectives.
 It also evolves in time along with the circumstances.
 This requires a particularly high level of (i) details in the due diligence and the monitoring (ii) pro-activity in identifying potential issue and (iii) transparency in raising them to management.

 Most of the transactions are arranged to finance a project with several stakeholders and often incompressible milestones.
 This requires very flexible and sometimes long working hours often outside of the regular office hours in order to meet deadlines.